Cundy Street Quarter

 The lease to Westminster City Council (WCC) at Walden House was due to expire in June 2021.
 So before we started consultation on the project in April 2019, we agreed to give the council two more years on the lease to allow more time for suitable new homes to be found.

 We are working with Westminster City Council and residents in Walden House that are impacted by development.
 All these residents have a Right to Return to new social rented homes we will build on site.

 We recognise the challenge of temporarily re-housing people locally and, having listened closely to the community, we have phased our design so that all Walden House residents can either move once directly into the new development or to a suitable alternative within the Council’s portfolio, with an option to return when the development is complete.

 If you are a Walden House resident and wish to find out more about your options please visit Westminster City Councils’ website for more information: www.westminster.gov.uk/walden-house

 Private renting residents

 We have been informing Cundy Street residents about the possibility of redevelopment since 2012 and confirmed our intentions with them earlier this year, over two years before the leases end.
-Since then, we have offered individual tailored support to help people make plans for the future.
-Some of the tenants are on protected leases with a right to continued tenancy and we are offering these people suitable alternative homes nearby in Belgravia.
+Since then, we have given assistance tailored to their needs, with those on protected leases being offered suitable alternative homes nearby.